tenant dies in your rental property

 Month-To-Month Lease Obligation After Death

-In terms of a month-to-month lease agreement, in most cases the official written notice of the tenant’s death acts as a 30-day notice and signals the end of the lease.
+In terms of a month-to-month lease agreement, in most cases, the official written notice of the tenant’s death acts as a 30-day notice and signals the end of the lease.

 What does this mean for the property, the estate, and you?

-This means that the estate is responsible for paying all rent owed to the landlord for 30 days after the written notice is delivered.
+This means the estate is responsible for paying all rent owed to the landlord for 30 days after the written notice is delivered.
 Coordinate with the executor about removing possessions and cleaning out the rental property by the appropriate deadline.

 The executor may request an extension to remove belongings, and it is up to you and the letter of local law to determine if that is permissible.
 In most cases, landlords will agree to an extension to make the process easier for everyone involved.